opencog/docker/opencog/README.md

 told about, then it is probably in the archive.

 ## Docker setup
 1. Install docker.
 On Debian/Ubuntu, `apt install docker.io`.
-Be sure to ad your userid to the `/etc/group` file, like so:
+   Be sure to add your userid to the `/etc/group` file, like so:
    `sudo usermod -aG docker $USER`.
 Log out and log back in, so that this new membership can become active.
+You can also say `newgrp docker` at an existing shell prompt..

 2. Alternately, follow the
    [docker.com instructions](https://docs.docker.com/engine/installation/)